sal55/langs/mycompilers.md

 For the last 10-20 years however, when I haven't actually worked, little has been done with them, except for tinkering and hobbyist stuff, mostly language-related.
 I decided to not just let the language die.

+### Comparison of M and C

+That would be a long article, but I'm not going there.
+Regarding their compilers however, there are many differences:

+* Mine are in-house or private tools
+* Mine are not intended to be portable across 100 architectures.
+They were usually created for one target at a time, until the technicology and/or the market changed.
+Hence the progression from Z80, and then generations of x86, whatever was the latest product that ordinary consumers (ie. my customers) could buy.
+* Mine didn't need to provide 100% coverage of all combinations of features, since my codebase was limited.
+Eg. to 100-200Kloc per generation.
+C compilers have to cope with billions of lines of existing code (as I found out with my C compiler project, now in a state of disuse.)

 ### Optimisation

 I mentioned in a recent thread I made that I did not regard this as a priority.
 The targets I've used over the years have probably gotten 1000 times faster or more.
 But even the best optimisation would only give a one-off speed-up of 2 times, for a typical program of mine.